MaxxBurn/Piano/README.md

 <b> What i learned :</b>

-1. How to add .ico , .wave files into my projects.
+1.How to add .ico , .wave files into my projects.

 2.Using buttons